craigmcdonald/projectorjs/Readme.md

 # Projector.js

+A Meteor package of [Projector.js by Adam Thomas](https://github.com/adamscybot/projectorjs).

 A small no-dependencies JavaScript library that enables the display of overlays on native HTML5 video elements, or (optionally) video elements powered by [videojs](https://github.com/videojs/video.js/).
 Overlays can be triggered via time ranges or events.
 A set of useful overlays is (WIP) included to cover common use cases.

 ## Getting Started